 This Chocolate Pecan Pie is a twist on the southern classic made even better by the addition of dark chocolate and a splash of bourbon.
 Using a store-bought pie crust makes it easy to pull together, although you can make your own if you are into that sort of thing.
 This recipe is slightly adapted from my cookbook The Deceptively Easy Dessert Cookbook.

-1 par-baked 9-inch pie crust (homemade or store-bought) in a 9-inch pie dish
+- 1 par-baked 9-inch pie crust (homemade or store-bought)

 - Preheat the oven to 350ºF.